-Another "dream" scholarship has been awarded!
-SCF is happy to announce that the 2016 recipient is Jacob Smith.
-A class of 2016 student, Jacob is a talented and deserving young man who will attend the University of California, Davis.
+The 2016 recipient is Jacob Smith, a talented and deserving young man who is attending the University of California, Davis.
 The David Robben Memorial Scholarship is valued at approximately $80,000, and is paid out over four years at $20,000 each year.
-During his for four years of higher education, all university tuition and fees, books and some incidentals will be covered.
+During Jacob's four years of higher education, all university tuition and fees, books and some incidentals are covered.

-Dr. Frank Robben established the David Robben Memorial Scholarship Fund at the Foundation to honor his son David, by providing financial support to exemplary students who achieve academic excellence, and who might not otherwise be able to obtain a college degree without the support, this is a 'DREAM' scholarship.
+Dr. Frank Robben established the David Robben Memorial Scholarship Fund at the Foundation to honor his son David.
+By providing financial support to exemplary students who achieve academic excellence, and who might not otherwise be able to obtain a college degree without the support, this is a 'DREAM' scholarship.

-Application packages must include three written faculty recommendations - best from science, history, English, or math teachers.
-Applicants are required to write a short essay on their background, and on their academic and other interests.
-An interview by the Selection Committee is required if the applicant is chosen as a final candidate.
+Application packages had to include three written faculty recommendations - best from science, history, English, or math teachers.
+Applicants had to write a short essay on their background, and on their academic and other interests.
+An interview by the Selection Committee was the final requirement for the applicant chosen as a final candidate.

 1) DHS graduates whose families do not have the financial means to support the student at a first class University, and